Austrian Politicians Trade Accusations Over Wirecard - UrduPoint

 Austrian Politicians Trade Accusations Over Wirecard

-Vienna, (UrduPoint / Pakistan Point News - 13th Jul, 2020 ) :The dramatic collapse of German payment provider Wirecard fueled a political row in Austria Monday, with former right-wing coalition partners trading accusations of links to key players in the scandal.
+Vienna, (UrduPoint / Pakistan Point News - 14th Jul, 2020 ) :The dramatic collapse of German payment provider Wirecard fuelled a political row in Austria Monday, with former right-wing coalition partners trading accusations of links to key players in the scandal.

 Once a darling of the fintech scene, Wirecard filed for insolvency in June after being forced to admit that 1.9 billion Euros ($2.1 billion) missing from its accounts likely did not exist.

-In recent days reports have emerged about their connections in Vienna's political and intelligence circles, in particular to the far-right Freedom Party (FPOe) and the centre-right People's Party (OeVP) of Chancellor Sebastian Kurz.
+In recent days reports have emerged about their connections to Vienna's political and intelligence circles, in particular to the far-right Freedom Party (FPOe) and the centre-right People's Party (OeVP) of Chancellor Sebastian Kurz.

-According to Austria's Die Presse daily, in 2017 Marsalek passed confidential information from Austria's secret services and interior ministry to the FPOe.
+- Novichok recipe - According to Austria's Die Presse daily, Marsalek passed confidential information from Austria's secret services and interior ministry to the FPOe in 2017.

 The Financial Times has reported that Marsalek also had an association with individuals or networks linked to Russia's military intelligence directorate, the GRU.